-Gila County Housing Authority is a Public Housing Agency in Globe, Arizona that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Gila County Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Gila County Housing Authority serves Gila County.

 As of 10/24/2021, it is not known if Gila County Housing Authority is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.